-Enjoy learning more about Cheryl and her Cocoa-Nut Muffins (see the whole line-up of bloggers, blogs, and muffin recipes here)
+Enjoy learning more about Cheryl and her Cocoa-Nut Muffins, and see the whole line-up of bloggers, blogs, and muffin recipes here.

 Cheryl is another good blogger friend (and friend in real life!).
 She is a registered dietitian and nutritionist who lives and works in northern Virginia.
 She is considered the “go-to” nutrition expert on celiac disease and following a gluten-free diet for the DC Metro area.
 In fact, Cheryl was selected as one of the top area nutritionists by the Washingtonian (February 2014) recently.

 Long before I met Cheryl in person, she graciously shared a guest post on inflammation and healing here on gfe and later she presented to my gluten-free support group.